-Two tests, KFM02A-113-9 and KFM02A-113-11, were restarted after complete unloading caused by a registration of a sudden radial expansion due to cracking.
+One test (KFM01A-113-1) was restarted after complete unloading caused by a registration of a sudden radial expansion due to cracking.
 This was done in order to obtain further results in the post-failure region but only in cases when the test just had entered the post failure-region and when it was judged that the specimen still had a large part of the load bearing capacity left.
 The radial strain feedback implies that the system responds with an unloading when an instantaneous radial expansion of the specimen takes place due to cracking.
-One test, KFM02A-113-14, was stopped and restarted after the load had started to oscillate.